 Located in SE Portland, OR right near the edge of Milwaukie, Winslow Food Forest is an early stage food forest growing on a .68 acre urban lot.
 The food forest was established November 2016 and is comprised of a canopy of fruit and nut trees, a sub-canopy of berry bushes, and herbaceous layer of culinary and medicinal herbs, annual and perennial vegetables, and edible flowers.

 You can enjoy food from the food forest by becoming a CSA member, and if you’re a chef, you can source from the food forest by emailing Teague.

-Winslow Food Forest is inspired by and dedicated to the memory of Toby Hemenway, our dearly departed teacher, mentor, and author of Gaia's Garden, the book which first lit the spark of food forestry and regenerative city-scale agroforestry.
+Winslow Food Forest is a labor of love dedicated to the memory of Toby Hemenway, our former teacher and author of Gaia's Garden, the book which first lit the spark in our hearts for food forestry and regenerative city-scale agroforestry.